-For this proposal, we will specifically focus on the cases and data collected by the SHOUT field campaigns during the 2015 and 2016 hurricane seasons.
+For this proposal, we will specifically focus on the cases and data collected by the GH during the 2015-2016 SHOUT hurricane field campaigns.
 The datasets for both HAMSR and HIWRAP instruments are already processed by the respective science teams and available online at ftp://mwsci.jpl.nasa.gov/outgoing/epoch/ (for HAMSR) and https://har.gsfc.nasa.gov/index.php?section=62 (for HIWRAP).

-The work plan is distributed into three 2-month periods for the 6-month period of the proposed project.
+The work plan is distributed into three 2-month increments for the 6-month period of the proposed project.
 Tasks will be carried out as follows:

 a.
 Months 1-2: 1.
 Gather HAMSR level-1 radiance data for all available cases 2.
 Gather HAMSR level-2 retrieval data for all available cases 3.
 Gather HIWRAP level-1B data for all available cases 4.
 Test and optimize processing of HAMSR level-2 retrieval data 5.
 Begin calculation of CCVs for HAMSR level-1 radiances 6.
 Begin processing of HIWRAP level-1B data